connorskees/simd-png/README.md

 complex as to make it very unlikely for auto-vectorization to occur.

-By using a modified implementation of vectorized prefix-sum, we are able to decode the `sub` filter 32 bytes at a time for 8-bit RGBA pixels.
+By using a modified implementation of vectorized prefix-sum, we are able to decode the `sub` filter 16 bytes at a time for 8-bit RGBA pixels -- using the full width of the MMX registers, rather than being bound by the bytes-per-pixel.

 Based on benchmarks done on a dedicated Linux server, this implementation of the `sub` filter is around 20-25% faster than existing SSE4.1 implementations.